 - The employee – If a willful action by the employee caused the accident, then they might not be eligible for workers’ comp.
 For example, if employees intentionally try to harm themselves, willfully refuse to use safety appliances provided by their employer, or work while under the influence of alcohol or illegal drugs, then they might not be able to receive compensation for their injuries.

 - A third party – In certain situations, a third party, such as an equipment manufacturer or contractor, might hold responsibility for the industrial accident.
 Another employee or individual might also be liable if they directed an action at an employee because of personal reasons and not because of the person’s employment.

-What Compensation Can a Worker Receive After Being Involved in an Industrial Accident?
+What Compensation Can a Worker Receive After Being Involved in an Industrial Accident in Alabama?